rgdd/ctor/proposals/threat-model.md

 	1. _isolate_: remove a Tor relay's connectivity.
 	2. _restart_: restart a Tor relay so that all volatile memory is lost.
 	3. _takeover_: gain access to a Tor relay's state and continue operating it.
+8. Correlate a fraction of real-time low-latency interactions between:
+   	1. Tor Browser <-> MitM location
+   	2. Tor Browser <-> Tor relay
+	3. Tor relay <-> Tor relay
+	4. Tor relay <-> CT log
-8. Access to a Tor Browser zero-day which allows loading, executing and escalating privileges.
+9. Access to a Tor Browser zero-day which allows loading, executing and escalating privileges.

-Capability (7) includes _roving_, which means that the attacker chooses an optimal fraction during each epoch _adaptively_.
-This capability may also be _probabilistic_, in which case the attacker's action succeeds with probability `p`.
-The time it takes to disrupt a relay should be treated as a security parameter, where ~ms is likely conservative while ~seconds may underestimate some attackers.
+Capabilities (7) and (8) include _roving_, which means that the attacker chooses an optimal fraction during each epoch _adaptively_.
+These capabilities may also be _probabilistic_, in which case the attacker's actions succeed with probability `p`.
+The time it takes to use a capability should be treated as a security parameter.
+For relay disruption, ~ms is likely conservative while ~seconds may underestimate some attackers.

-Note that (8) might be outside of Tor's threat model, but it is valuable to keep in mind because there are at least two reasons to MitM a Tor Browser session: traffic inspection and de-anonymization.
+Note that (9) might be outside of Tor's threat model, but it is valuable to keep in mind because there are at least two reasons to MitM a Tor Browser session: traffic inspection and de-anonymization.
 The latter can likely be achieved with a Tor Browser zero-day, but having such an exploit load for users that visit a